 Step 2: If it’s simply a heavy rain season, there’s not much you’ll be able to do to limit watering.
 However, trimming branches to let more light in will help dry out the soil faster.

 Mushrooms aren’t always harmful, but they are invasive and can make your lawn look less aesthetically pleasing.
 If you’re tired of seeing those pesky little caps in your grass, there’s plenty you can do to eradicate mushrooms for good.
-Treating your lawn, whether with fertilizer or a natural solution, and creating an environment where mushrooms won’t thrive will go a long way in keeping your lawn green, pristine, and mushroom-free.
+Treating your lawn, whether with fertilizer or a natural solution, and creating an environment where mushrooms won’t thrive will go a long way in keeping your lawn pristine, green, and mushroom-free.